PythonOptimizers/opal/doc/reference/source/tutorial.rst

 Tutorial: Simple tasks of Parameter Optimization
 ================================================

-Invoke a simple session of algorithmic parameter optimization in some sense is done in three steps:
+A simple session of algorithmic parameter optimization consists in three steps:

 #.
-Create a wrapper that are actually an executable and declare it to OPAL as
-   target algorithm object with two important set: the parameter set and the measure set.
+Declare the target algorithm to OPAL along with its parameters and the
+   measures that it outputs.
+We refer to such measures as ``atomic``.

 #.
-Define an algorithmic parameter optimization basing the declared target
+Define an algorithmic parameter optimization problem based on some or all of
-   algorithm object and at least a measure function.
+   the parameters and using the atomic measures to construct an objective function and (possibly) some constraints.

 #.
-Provoke a session of optimization by choosing a solver to solve problem
-   defined in previous steps.
-   and may be some declarations of formulating a parameter optimization problem.
+Pass the resulting problem to the black-box solver.

 Pratically, we need create an executable wrapper, and one or more Python files for declaring, defining parameter optimization problem and activating solving session.